vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

 ## Deploy Grafana

-[Grafana](https://grafana.com/) is an analytics and interactive visualisation web application.
+[Grafana](https://grafana.com/) is an analytics and interactive visualization web application.
 Let's begin by displaying all of the configuring values that are available in Grafana.
 Once again, the package version is required to do this.

 ```sh
 % tanzu package available list grafana.community.tanzu.vmware.com -A